-How do my professors find out about my accommodations?
+How do my instructors find out about my accommodations?

 Where do I go to take my exams?

-Some professors choose to proctor exams for students with exam accommodations (ie: extended time, distraction reduced setting, etc).
-You should ask your professor if he/she plans to do this.
-If not, alternative testing space is available with ODR on our Main University City Campus as well as our Center City Hahnemann Campus from 8am-5pm Monday through Friday (excluding University holidays).
-Please inquire with ODR for more information about our Testing Policy and Procedures.
+Some professors choose to proctor exams for students with exam accommodations (i.e. extended time, distraction reduced setting, etc.).
+You should ask your professor if they plan to do this.
+If not, alternative testing space is available with Disability Resources on the University City and Center City campuses from 8 a.m. – 5 p.m., Monday through Friday (excluding University holidays).
+Please inquire with Disability Resources

-What happens if a professor does not want to provide an accommodation?
+What happens if an instructor does not want to provide an accommodation?

-When should I get a new Accommodation Verification Letter (AVL)?
+When should I get a new Accommodations Verification Letter (AVL)?

-You should renew your AVL each term.
-After you schedule your classes contact ODR at 215-895-1401 or via email at email@example.com and request your new AVL.
-Your letter will generally be ready for pick-up in 24 hours if you are requesting the same accommodations as the previous term.
-You will not need a formal appointment unless you feel accommodations on your letter need to change.
+As noted, you must renew your AVL each term.
+After you schedule your classes, contact Disability Resources and request your new AVL.
+It will generally be ready in two (2) business days if you are requesting the same accommodations as the previous term.
+You will not need a formal appointment unless your accommodations have changed.

 What do I do if I feel my accommodations are not giving me equal opportunities in my classes?

-If at any point you feel your current accommodations are not providing you with equal access or are in any way ineffective please contact ODR immediately.
-We are happy to work with students to find appropriate solutions for ensuring accessibility.
+If at any point you feel your current accommodations are not providing you with equal access or are in any way ineffective, contact Disability Resources.
+We are happy to work with students to find appropriate solutions.

 What should I do if I feel I may have been discriminated against at Drexel based on my disability?

-If you feel the actions of any person or entity at Drexel University has been discriminatory based on your disability status you should contact ODR immediately and report the event.
+If you feel the actions of any person or entity at Drexel University have been discriminatory based on your disability status, you can contact The Office of Equality and Diversity and report the event.

-I am apprehensive about documenting a disability with ODR.
-Is it possible that registering with ODR will "count against" or disadvantage me in any way?
+I am apprehensive about documenting a disability with Disability Resources.
+Can registering with Disability Resources count against or disadvantage me in any way?

-Disability-related documentation and other records at ODR are completely confidential.
+Disability-related documentation and other records at Disability Resources are completely confidential.
 We never communicate with anyone on your behalf (not even with your parents) unless you specifically authorize us to do so.
-No university records or transcripts are affected by your registering with ODR.
-Please visit our "Confidentiality Information" page: http://www.drexel.edu/oed/disabilityResources/students/ConfidentialityInformation/
+No university records or transcripts are affected if you register with Disability Resources.